Workshops — Thursday

 This workshop offers a theoretical background on high school and college writing partnerships, a discussion of our community context in Staten Island and presentation of our fruitful writing collaborations, and interactive activities and materials that audience members can learn from in order to start or strengthen their own college / high school writing partnerships.

-W6 — Strategies and Tactics in Learning Network Designs for Writers Inside and Out of Carceral Spaces
+W8 — Strategies and Tactics in Learning Network Design for Writers Inside and Out of Carceral Spaces

 Lucie Anderson, University of Alaska Fairbanks, Fairbanks